PhantomOz/grand-prize-contract/README.md

 ### Features:

-- Participant Registration: Users should be able to register as participants in the prize distribution system by interacting with the smart contract.
+- **Participant Registration**: Users should be able to register as participants in the prize distribution system by interacting with the smart contract.

 - Activity Participation: Participants should engage in a specific activity or game, such as completing a task, playing a game, or submitting a piece of content, to earn entries into the prize distribution.